Home | Decoshells | Specimen Shells | Books | Ordering & Shipping | About Us | Contact Us

 by Robin, 2008 (French shell club AFC and Conchbooks Publishing)

-A great book for beginners and advanced shell collectors alike; the most comprehensive up-to-date guide to worldwide Gastropod shells currently available, incl. over 12000 images, some general information on each species, the scientific name, common name, average size and location.
+A great book for beginners and advanced shell collectors alike; a comprehensive guide to worldwide Gastropod shells that includes over 12000 images with some general information on each species, such as scientific name, common name, average size and location.
+There is also a companion volume dedicated to Bivalves:

 Encyclopedia Of Marine Bivalves - the companion volume lists non-Gastropods.
 Together they have now replaced the famous “Compendium Of Seashells" by Abbott & Dance as the most useful set of books on worldwide shells you can own.